 According to the previous assertion, the second of these kernels consists exactly of morphisms that can be factored through $\chower \lan j+1\ra$.
-Next, (the rational equivalence class of cycles representing) any morphism of the latter sort vanishes in $\chow_j^{R,k(P)}(M)$ for simple dimension reasons (cf. Proposition \ref{pvan}(2) below).
-It remains to note that any element of $\ke (\dmger(\mgr(P)\lan j \ra,M)\to \chow_j^{R,k(P)}(M))$ can be factored through an object of $\chower\lan j+1\ra$ according to the previous assertion.
+Next, (the rational equivalence class of cycles representing) any morphism of the latter sort vanishes in $\chowm_j(M_{k(Q)},R)$ for simple dimension reasons (cf. Proposition \ref{pvan}(2) below).
+It remains to note that any morphism belonging to $\ke (\dmger(\mgr(Q)\lan j \ra,M)\to \chowm_j^{R}(M_{k(Q)}))$ can be factored through an object of $\chower\lan j+1\ra$ according to the previous assertion.

-6. The chain or arguments used in the proof of the previous assertion (starting from assertion 1) yields the statement in question (along with the corresponding modification of assertion 4) without any difficulty.
+\ref{iсru6}.
+The chain or arguments used for the proof of the previous assertion can easily be adjusted to yield the result. \end{proof}